landscapeInstitute/landscape-institute-on-demand-wp/README.md

 Within post loops, generally inside a template on a singles page or archive page you can simple functions provided by wordpress to query the current POST.
 In the same manner these functions can be used with WP Query loops.
-For example in simular places where you could use
+For example in similar places where you could use

 `post_title()`
 `get_the_id()`